frictionlessdata/frictionless-prototype-py/docs/target/extracting-data/README.md

 So what's happened?
 We set textual representation of the number "3" to be a missing value.
 It was done only for the presentational purpose because it's definitely not a missing value.
 On the other hand, it demonstrated how metadata can be used.

-### Extracting Table
+### Extracting a Table

 While the package and resource concepts contain both data and metadata, a table is solely data.
-Because of this fact we can provide much more options to the `extract_table` function.
-Most of this options are encapsulated into the resource descriptor as we saw with the `missingValues` example above.
+Because of this fact we can provide many more options to the `extract_table` function.
+Most of these options are encapsulated into the resource descriptor as we saw with the `missingValues` example above.
 We will reproduce it:

 ```python